 If they were insecure and needy or controlling and manipulative, think long and hard about whether you want to give space to that kind of toxicity in your life.
 Not losing sight of the real dynamics of your relationship with your ex can make moving on after your first breakup easier.

 6. Figure out who you’re as an individual

 Since this is your first breakup, chances are that much of your adult life has been spent with your ex.
 Perhaps, you started dating in college and parted ways soon after you both embarked on your professional journeys.
 College is also the time most young adults venture out of the comfort of their homes and start leading an independent life.

 Since being one-half of a couple defined much of your life experiences during this time, you may find yourself lost when it comes to figuring out who you’re as a person.
 So, use this time to get in touch with yourself.
 Now that there is no ‘we’, you can start concentrating on ‘I’.
 Figure out your hopes, aspirations, likes, dislikes.
 This process will help you come into your own.

 My first breakup advice to you would be to use the post-breakup phase in learning how to prioritize yourself, irrespective of whether you’re single or in a relationship.
 It will stand you in good stead for all your future relationships as well.

 7. Create happy distractions

 Love is considered a potent drug because it is a major trigger for endorphins – the feel-good chemicals produced by our body.
-Now, that your relationship is over, the release of endorphins has also dried up.
-That’s why first love heartbreak makes you feel so awful.
+Now that your relationship is over, the release of endorphins has also dried up.
+That’s why the first love heartbreak makes you feel so awful.